-The Arizona Prevention Resource Center (APRC) is a partnership among ASU, the Governor's Division of Drug Policy, the Arizona Department of Education, and the Arizona Department of Health Services.
+The Arizona Prevention Resource Center (APRC) is a partnership among ASU, the Governor's Division of Drug Policy, the Arizona Department of Education, the Arizona Department of Health Services, and the Arizona Department of Juvenile Correction.

 The APRC serves as a centralized source for individuals, schools, and communities throughout Arizona to support, enhance, and initiate programs focused on the prevention of the use of tobacco products and the use and abuse of alcohol and other drugs; gangs and violence; and other areas, such as health promotion, domestic violence, and dropout prevention.
 The APRC operates in the following program areas: